-'Any place where, if there were no precautions in place, a person could fall a distance liable to cause personal injury'

-Most of us are involved with some form of working at height; it may be simply using a low footstool to access the top shelf of a cupboard or using a step ladder to change a light bulb or open a window.
+Common cases include falls from ladders and through fragile surfaces.
+'Work at height' means work in any place where, if there were no precautions in place, a person could fall a distance liable to cause personal injury Most of us are involved with some form of working at height; it may be simply using a low footstool to access the top shelf of a cupboard or using a step ladder to change a light bulb or open a window.